mrkajetanp/text-editor/TASKS.md

 ## Improvements

-* Add visual line cursor to show at the bottom bar
+* Remember the last column position when moving up/down in the way emacs does

 ...